ShivamHere/slot-booking/README.md

 # slot-booking
 Slot Booking Assignment
+Config file allows to change startHour, endHour, duration and timezone.

 ## 1.Free Slots
 Return all the free slots available for a given date converted to whatever timezone we pass.